nikos-kitmeridis/AuthConnectDJS/README.md

 }
 ```

+> These callbacks will be called every time token data is requested or updated, so you will want to implement some simple caching solution to avoid unnecessary database calls.

 ### useDefaultDataHandlers(filePath): void
 Parameter | Type | Description
 --- | --- | ---
 `filePath` | string | The path of the file in which to store the data.

-Resets the data storage behavior to the default local file solution.
+Uses the default local file storage solution.
+Call this function right after you call the constructor.

 ### useFirestoreDataHandlers(firestore, collectionName): void
 Parameter | Type | Description
 --- | --- | ---
-`firestore` | [Firestore object](https://googleapis.dev/nodejs/firestore/latest/Firestore.html) | The Firestore object created by the Firestore Admin SDK.
+`firestore` | string | Your instance of Firestore from the `firebase-admin` SDK.
-`collectionName` | string | The path of the collection in which to store documents with guild token data.
+`collectionName` | string | The name of the collection in which to store the data.

-This function overrides the data save/update handlers with a plug-and-play solution to save data to Firestore database.
-See "Easy Firebase Firestore data storage solution" for example code.
+See "Easy Firebase Firestore data storage solution" above.

+Uses Firebase Firestore as a data storage solution.
+Call this function right after you call the constructor.

 # <3
 Development by [Eric Yoon](https://yoonicode.com).
 PRs welcome.
 Licensed under GNU GPL v3; see LICENSE for details.